 Keeping Safe Online

-Staying safe online - use your social media smartly!
+Staying safe online - use your social smartly!

-Social media - everyone’s doing it, almost every day.
-It is now such a big part of our lives that most readers of this site will not have known a time when they could get online and socialise, learn or check out the latest weird, wonderful or wacky craze.
-In New Zealand, we are bigger users of Facebook than they are in the USA, the UK and in Australia, and the use of these social sites will only keep growing.
+Social - everyone’s doing it, lots, every day.
+In New Zealand, we are bigger users proportionally of Facebook than they are in the USA, the UK and in Australia, and the use of social sites will only keep growing.

 It is likely your teachers and maybe your parents have spoken to you about the traps and potential dangers of the online world.
 Don’t dismiss this advice.